What is a Non-Resident Agent? (Exploring Responsibilities)

 What Are The Different Types Of Registered Agents?

 The different types of registered agents are individual and professional.
-Individual registered agents are appointed by a business to serve as its registered agent.
+A business appoints individual registered agents to serve in this role.
 Professional registered agents are businesses that specialize in providing registered agent services.

 Reference: